-For my wife and I, although we are both naturally frugal, we didn’t know much about personal finance when we got married in 2011.
+My wife and I, although we are both naturally frugal, didn’t know much about personal finance when we got married in 2011.
 Our financial life turned for the better when my wife and I were given a book called The Secrets of the Millionaire Mind by T. Harv Eker.
 After we both read the book, we felt that the personal finance world had opened up to us.
 It was as if we just had a financial epiphany.
-We realized that we wanted to be financially independent one day, so we can work because we choose to, not because we have to.
+We realized that we wanted to be financially independent one day, so we can work because we choose to, not because we had to.

 Accelerate Your FIRE Journey

 While cutting expenses and increasing income is important steps, the next step toward FIRE, I believe, is the most important.
 It is about investing your savings in appreciating assets and having these appreciating assets generate passive income for you.
 You also want to track your net worth and analyze your net worth statements regularly (i.e. every month or every quarter).
 If your net worth is increasing, great!
 If your net worth is decreasing, figure out why and see if you can do anything about it.

 For the past 7 years, we have used a budget system to track our expenses and incomes.
 We also track our net worth every quarter.
 By decreasing our expenses and increasing our overall household income, and putting savings into investments, we have managed to increase our net worth by over 250%.
 It’s pretty amazing what you can accomplish when you put your mind to it.